How Agile and program management work together

 An effective Agile program manager must consider value as the top priority for his/her organization.
 Agile teaches us to focus on collaboration and expect regular changes in priorities.

-That is why program managers should talk to their colleagues on a regular basis to learn what is urgent and how to consider current problems.
-Thanks to the iterative nature of Agile, PMs can boost flexibility in tackling changes and guarantee that the changes are more efficient than in the traditional program management approach.
+That is why program managers should talk to their colleagues regularly to learn what is urgent and how to consider current problems.
+Thanks to the iterative nature of Agile, PMs can boost flexibility in tackling changes and guarantee that changes are more efficient than in the traditional program management approach.